RsyncProject/rsync/rsync.1.md

     will occur.
 If GROUP is empty, the trailing colon may be omitted, but if USER is empty, a leading colon must be supplied.

-    If you specify "--chown=foo:bar, this is exactly the same as specifying "`--usermap=*:foo --groupmap=*:bar`", only easier.
+    If you specify "`--chown=foo:bar`", this is exactly the same as specifying "`--usermap=*:foo --groupmap=*:bar`", only easier.

 0.  `--timeout=TIMEOUT`